 The total addressable market is defined as the total terawatt-hour therms final energy used for cooking in all regions except OECD90 and Eastern Europe (that is, Middle East & Africa, Asian sans Japan, and Latin America).
 From the literature review, assumptions were derived for population growth, average population per household, average household useful energy use for cooking per capita, a weighted average energy efficiency factor for stove and fuel type mix, and the percentage of the population using solid fuels.
 These values, along with global data from the International Energy Agency (IEA, 2006 and 2012), were used to develop a composite global market for the period 2014–2050.

 Current adoption of clean cookstoves was estimated at 53 percent of families in the regions selected for this analysis.
 This figure was derived, in part, from data on clean cooking as guided by the UN Sustainable Development Goals (SDG’s) which call for universal access to clean energy by 2030 which would have significant health and societal benefits for the families involved.

-Impacts of increased adoption of clean cookstoves from 2020-2050 were generated based on two growth scenarios, which were assessed in comparison to a Reference Scenario where the solution’s market share was fixed at the current levels.
+Impacts of increased adoption of clean cookstoves from 2020 to 2050 were generated based on two growth scenarios.
+These were assessed in comparison to a Reference Scenario, in which the solution’s market share was fixed at the current levels.